core-wg/resource-directory/draft-ietf-core-resource-directory.md

 :  A resource in the Resource Directory (RD) containing registration resources.

 Group Resource
-:  A resource in the RD containing registration repources of the Endpoints that form a group.
+:  A resource in the RD containing registration resources of the Endpoints that form a group.

 Registration Resource
 :  A resource in the RD that contains information about an Endpoint and its links.